wunnle/wunnle.com/src/posts/edit-css-variables-with-js/index.md

 }

 ```
 But did you also know that you can modify or create CSS variables from JS side?
-Here is how you would do it:
+You can do this using `setProperty` method any element's (in this case `documentElement` since we defined the variable on `:root` scope) `.style` interface.

 ```js